unparalleled-js/docs-1/connectors/workato-webhooks/wizard.md

 When you see this screen, the wizard is now ready to listen for webhook events from you App.

 Click on the **Copy URL** button to copy the unique webhook address.
 This URL should be used to register as the webhook URL in your App.
-For example, register URL as the **Payload URL** in Eventbrite.
+For example, you can register URL as the **Payload URL** in Eventbrite, shown below.

 ![Add a webhook in Eventbrite to send data to the webhook trigger](/assets/images/webhooks/register-webhook-url.png) *Add a webhook in Eventbrite to send data to the webhook trigger*

 ## Complete webhook setup

-When a webhook is successfully sent and received by Workato, you will see this screen.
+When a webhook event is successfully sent (by the app) and received by Workato, you will see this screen:

 ![Webhook event received](/assets/images/webhooks/webhook-event-received.png)
 *Webhook event received*